Rhaqim/prototype-restaurant-app/README.md

 # The Dutch App Financial Services

-## This is the README for the Dutch App Financial Services
+## This is the README for a prototype Restaurant Application backend

 This is a simple application that allows users to do the following: